The Basics

 Maturity Date—the latest date at which an annuity must be converted to income payments (or annuitization).

-Mortality and Expense (M&E) Risks Charge—this fee only applies to variable annuities.
-In most cases, the “M&E” pays for the guaranteed death benefit, ensures that the expense risks charged on the contract won’t increase, covers a guaranteed interest rate paid on one type of variable annuity subaccount, and may cover the overhead expenses the insurer incurs with the annuity contract.
+Mortality and Expense (M&E) Risks Charge—this fee only applies to Variable Annuities.
+In most cases, the “M&E” pays for the guaranteed death benefit, ensures that the expense risks charged on the contract won’t increase, covers a guaranteed interest rate paid on one type of Variable Annuity subaccount, and may cover the overhead expenses the insurer incurs with the annuity contract.

 N